 4. How the solution benefits them

 For example, when people ask me what I do, I say something along these lines:

-“I work with people who are nervous about using public speaking, networking and talking on the phone to promote themselves and their business, with the result that their income suffers.
-I help them to develop their own powerful message, and to gain confidence and ease in sharing it; so that they can attract their ideal clients, and exponentially increase their income.”
+“I work with people who lack confidence speaking up at networking events, giving presentations, or talking on the phone in order to promote themselves and their business.
+The result is that both their income and their self-esteem suffer.
+I help them to develop their own powerful messages, and to gain confidence and ease in sharing it; so that they can attract their ideal clients, and exponentially increase their income.”

 Instead, remember this important business networking tip.
 If you focus on remembering your 4 key points, you are much more likely to be able to use some or all of them to give an appropriate and effective answer when someone asks you what you do.